 The major university in Bakersfield is California State University at Bakersfield, part of the California State University system.
 Much of the economy of Bakersfield is centered around agriculture and petroleum.

 In fact, Kern County—where Bakersfield is located—is the fourth most productive county in the entire United States in terms of oil production.
-Among the top employers in Bakersfield are multiple farms, the Chevron corporation, and Aera Energy, which is representative of the predominance of agriculture and oil to the city.
+Among the top employers in Bakersfield are multiple farms, the Chevron corporation, and Aera Energy, which is representative of the predominance of agriculture and oil in the city.

-Fresno, California Is The Fifth Largest City In California:
+Fresno, California Is The Fifth Largest City In California

 Fresno is currently the fifth largest city in California.
 Named for the ash trees found by early European settlers—Fresno resembles the Spanish word for ash tree—the city was not officially incorporated until 1885, although there had been plenty of settlements in and around the area of modern-day Fresno for the past century.